nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <puml src="diagrams/UpdateCommandSequence.puml" alt="UpdateCommandSequence" />

-Below displays an activity diagram that explains roughly what happens when a user tries to add an application:
+Below displays an activity diagram that explains roughly what happens when a user tries to update an application:
 <puml src="diagrams/UpdateCommandActivity.puml" alt="UpdateCommandActivity" />

 #### Design considerations: